joomla/Manual/docs/general-concepts/forms-fields/form-fields/number.md

 ---

 The **number** form field type provides a HTML5 text box with arrows.
 If the field has a value saved, this value is displayed when the page is first loaded.
 If not, the default value (if any) is used.
-Available from Joomla 3.2

 - **type** (mandatory) must be *number*.
 - **name** (mandatory) is the unique name of the field.
 - **label** (mandatory) (translatable) is the descriptive title of the field.
-  **description** (optional) (translatable) is text that will be shown as a tooltip when the user moves the mouse over the field.
+- **description** (optional) (translatable) is text that will be shown as a tooltip when the user moves the mouse over the field.
 - **default** (optional) (translatable) is the default value.
 - **class** (optional) is a CSS class name for the HTML form field.
 If omitted this will default to 'text_area'.
 - **min** (optional) this value is the lowest that can be chosen.